 In general, you don’t find many people in Austria.
 So it was a good choice to stay in Melk, where it isn’t crowded nor empty, yet is closer to the river and valley.
-We stayed at hotel Wachauerhof near the town centre – It wasn’t the best hotel, but it was comfortable.
+We stayed at hotel Wachauerhof near the town centre – it was comfortable.

 What is the best time to visit the Wachau Valley?

 Except during winter, you can visit the region in any other season.
 I wandered by the riverside in hot-hot July, where grapes were yet to ripen and hills were lush green.
 I could touch the berries and could not see the winery as they were inactive.
 If you wish to visit wineries in the making during their busiest time, visit the valley post-October.

 How many days to spend here?

 You find hundreds of blogs that talk about Melk day trip from Vienna.
 Then some dozens of hikers suggest a week itinerary for cycling and hiking.
 But, of course, none of them is wrong.

 What is Wachau famous for? – The picture says it all, to sit back and relax.

 After spending two days here, I find spending two to three days in Wachau valley is ideal because you can see the region by boat, go hiking, cycle and experience the small-town vibe.
 A day trip should be your last choice.
 You must explore the place multiple ways to rejoice in it, at least on the surface.